Smart meter FAQs

 We’ll offer you a whole range of choices for your smart meter installation – either 8am-12 noon, 10am-2pm, 12 noon-4pm or 2pm-6pm.
 This is the time slot during which the engineer will arrive, rather than the time in which the installation will be completed.
 So if, for example, you choose the morning slot, the engineer might arrive at 11.30am and stay until after 12.30pm.

-When you book your smart meter installation, we’ll tell you all the slots that are available in your area for the next 8 weeks.
+When you book your smart meter appointment, we’ll tell you all the slots that are available in your area for the next 8 weeks.
 You simply choose the morning or afternoon that suits you best.
 The available appointments could be any time over the next 8 weeks – so you might even be able to have your installation this week.

 Usually one – but in some cases we may need to send more than one engineer to your home.
 If so, we’ll get in touch first to make sure that’s okay with you.